KonnexionsGmbH/ora_bench/docs/CODING_PATTERN.md

 ```
     run_benchmark()

-        - save the current time as the start of the 'benchmark' action
+        - save the current time as the start time of the 'benchmark' action

         - READ the configuration parameters into the memory (config params `file.configuration.name ...`)